-4. Capital Assets
+5. Capital Assets

+Capital assets, which include sites, improvement of sites, buildings and improvements, equipment, right of use assets and construction in progress, are reported in the government-wide financial statement.
 Capital assets are those purchased or acquired with an original cost of \$5,000 or more and are reported at historical cost or estimated historical cost.
 Contributed assets are reported at fair market value as of the date received.
 Additions, improvements, and other capital outlays that significantly extend the useful life of an asset are capitalized.
 The costs of normal maintenance and repairs that do not add to the value of the assets or materially extend the asset's lives are not capitalized but are expensed as incurred.